PE and Sports Premium

 - Increased participation in competitive sports amongst our pupils/Trust.

 - Development of pupil confidence and self-belief in their sporting ability.

 - Creating links with local schools giving opportunities to socialise and compete with other children outside of their school.

 - An improvement in the provision and resourcing of PE Equipment to enable staff to deliver higher quality PE.

-All children at St. Austin’s reported that they enjoy PE.
+All children at St. Austin’s reported that they enjoyed PE.

-Pupils asked for a football, dance and netball after school club.
+Pupils asked for a football, dance and netball after school club- now provided

 Pupil quote - “I enjoy PE, I like working hard and working with others.”

 Recent sporting and wellbeing activities and achievements include:

 Sports Day 2017 was revamped to include a wider variety of sporting and fitness experiences for all 315 pupils UFS to Y6.
 Pupils competed in teams and colours common to family groups to ensure parents support was not split or compromised.
 Pupils moved through a variety of timed activities scoring points for their team and gaining stickers and rewards for their efforts.
 Pupils and parents, on the day, spoke with enthusiasm and joy about what they had experienced and it is hoped to develop something similar in UFS and KS1 in summer 2018.